-Church disaffiliations from the United Methodist Church denominations may result in a decrease in demand for notes or the financial strength of borrowing churches.
-During periods in which the Issuer raises more money than it lends, the reduced demand for loans may reflect a more general decline in Wesleyan/Methodist Church membership.
-Significant difficulty by the Issuer in originating loans would risk reducing its interest income, which could have a negative impact on the Issuer's ability to repay noteholders.
+Churches which draw their origins from the Wesleyan Episcopal movement, the entities eligible to enter into loans with the Issuer, are experiencing a general trend of reduced church membership which may result in a decrease in demand for Certificates or the financial strength of borrowing churches.
+A reduced demand for loans from the Issuer would risk reducing its interest income, which could have a negative impact on the Issuer's ability to repay investors.